January 17, 2017

-Are you interested in cluster rings?
-Find out what makes cluster rings so unique and why they’ve been so treasured over the past few hundred years.
+Are you interested in a cluster ring?
+Find out what makes diamond cluster rings so unique and why they’ve been so treasured over the past few hundred years.

 Engagement rings have been in common use for centuries.
 The earliest origins go back to pre-roman times when men would put a ring on a woman’s finger to indicate “ownership”.

-As the jewelry skills developed enough to create gemstones rings, the more gems shown, the more prestigious the ring.
-A single stone ring would have been rare.
+As the jewelry skills developed enough to create gemstones rings, the more gems that were shown, the more prestigious the ring.
+A single stone ring would have been uncommon.

 It was really only when the Tiffany Setting style of diamond rings was launched with huge success that we saw solitaire rings become the accepted norm as a signal of intent to marry, and the cluster style became a more niche choice among discerning buyers.

 A cluster ring is a ring that features a primary diamond in the center and is surrounded by a circular halo of smaller diamonds.
 The cluster surrounding the center diamond gives an allusion that all the diamonds are really one very large diamond.

 Technically, any ring with a halo of diamonds can be classed as a cluster but, traditionally, the outer edges need to follow the exact shape of the smaller diamonds in the halo in order to truly be a cluster ring.

 Although in recent times the cluster ring is meant to describe only engagement rings, it can technically refer to cocktail rings as well.